-He leaned against the wall, overcome with the knowledge he hadn't bothered to concern himself with in these years when a dear friend, a doctor, had presented the simple understanding that there would come a time soon from that day that his body could no longer support his skill.
+He leaned against the wall, overcome with a knowledge he hadn't bothered to concern himself with in these years since a dear friend, a doctor, had presented the simple understanding that there would come a day that his body could no longer support his skills.

 He had lost so much.
-He saw himself as broken and full of holes…he was missing pieces.
-A child with his wife's eyes right now the only one who held what was left in his hands, and was too young not to know that that wasn't everything.
-How much more of himself would he lose?
+He saw himself as broken and full of holes.
+He was missing pieces.
+A child with his wife's eyes held what was left in his hands, and was too young to know that that wasn't everything.
+How much more of himself would the rurouni lose?
 What would be left of him by the end?

 The child latched onto his arm, hugged it to him.
 Looking up at him, yes, with his mother's eyes.